Získejte odškodnění od Air France

 You can find out about subscriptions to the company newsletter as soon as possible.
 Thus, you will always be informed about the promotions that are active and you can take advantage of.

 Air France offers passengers the opportunity to benefit from the Blue Miles loyalty program.
-With this program, you earn miles for each flight, which you can then use for ticket purchase, car rental, online shopping or other services.
+With this program, you earn miles for each flight, which you can then use for a ticket purchase, a car rental, online shopping or other services.
 In other words, miles become your new currency within the company and its partners.

 There are a few options to earn miles and benefit, depending on the program you choose: